akshayreddykotha/rating-prediction-google-local/.ipynb_checkpoints/README-checkpoint.md

 **Other files**:

-1. `exploration.ipynb` - This file is just to play with data and understand the data structures if you are just starting.
+1. `exploration.ipynb` - This file is just to play with the data and understand the data structures if you are just starting.
+Might as well contain some errors if you have cloned and ran directly.

 2. `functions.py` - Collection of functions I used in my models.
 Thought it would be helpful to have a separate file instead of getting lost while going through part of code.